Kristina01111000/Drws_site/README.md

 -
 - different picture of him for front page?
 - does he have the front page video -> still working on it

+- changed "dr.w patient"
+	- the . and ' ' password was auto changed to DrWspatient